Interesting Stuff Snow!

 Some SUV’s with 4wd capability are basically 2wd vehicles that have a viscous coupling or other device that activates the transmission as the terrain/situation/traction requirements demand and engages the other axle/wheels to commit to 4wd.
 Many of these vehicles do not have a Low Transfer Box range of reduction gears.

-As mentioned earlier, familiarise yourself so that you fully understand the vehicle’s 4wd system and various controls systems.
+As mentioned earlier, familiarize yourself so that you fully understand the vehicle’s 4wd system and various controls systems.
 If you can find a suitable snow covered area such as an empty car park, you can try out the vehicle systems and responses to speed, braking, traction, skids and recovery etc. Do it safely without using chains (to avoid surface damage).
 Make sure there are no vehicles or pedestrians anywhere near and drive with responsibility, not idiotically.

 Off-road winter gathering - practicing techniques in a group